thebushschool/cpjava/final_projects/readme.md

 ![bp14](bp14.png)
 ![bp15](bp15.png)

+### 3A:  Complete Matrix Implementation of caculating the hidden errors in each of the layers of the Neural Network
+1. step 1
+1. step 2
+1. step 3 ....

 ### Review of Weight adjustment to minimize Output Errors
 ### We will cover the calculus behind the weight adjustment algorithm